 Students will be challenged to use sound legal reasoning to explain why they agree or disagree with specific decisions.
 They will be better able to comply with or challenge the legal issues that they face in their private and professional lives.

-Summary
+Perspectives on Society

-Students completing this course will better understand US substantive and procedural law.
+Students completing this course will better understand the organization of judicial institutions, the relationship between law making and the role of the courts in interpreting law.
+Students will understand both the substance of the law and procedural law.
 This understanding of the law is critical in our “society of laws.”

 Describe the target audience